angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/03-deck-construction.md

 four-ofs.
 The next best cantrip is :card[Preordain] and it is most commonly run as a two-of.

-Since it's printing in 2021, Entombsday lists have also started running one copy of :card[Consider] in place of the third Preordain due to it's utility in both gameplans.
+Since its printing in 2021, Entombsday lists have also started running one copy of :card[Consider] in place of the third Preordain due to its utility in both gameplans.
 In addition to enabling several Doomsday piles, it is able to _bin_ Griselbrand or Emrakul directly from your library (generally after setting it up with another cantrip).